ddev/ddev-contrib/recipes/install-redaxo-cms-with-ddev/README.md

-# Install RedaxoCMS with DDEV
+# Install REDAXO CMS with DDEV

 First you have to install DDEV on your system, here you find the [installation instructions](https://ddev.readthedocs.io/en/stable/#installation).